Employers Face Increased Exposure to Employee Lawsuits

 1. Discrimination

 You've likely heard or read about a discrimination case.
-Unfortunately, these types of suits are common.
+Unfortunately, these types of suits are expected.
 Workplace discrimination can take numerous forms, including race, gender, nationality, religion, sex, age, equal pay, etc. The U.S. Equal Employment Opportunity Commission (ECOC) handles discrimination claims.

 2. Wrongful Termination